rohithbaggu56-dot/rohithbaggu56-dot/README.md

 ### 💡 What Matters in My Repositories

 **I Don’t Just Run Labs – I Investigate Like an Analyst**
-- Each repository answers the question: *“What happened?”*
+- Each repository answers the question: “What happened?”
 - Findings are validated using logs, threat intelligence, and multiple sources.
-- Every decision is documented — escalation, closure, and lessons learned.
+- Every decision is documented – escalation, closure, and lessons learned.

 **I Map to Real‑World Frameworks**
 - MITRE ATT&CK techniques integrated into every investigation.
-- Incident response workflow: *Detect → Triage → Investigate → Remediate.*
+- Incident response workflow: **Detect → Triage → Investigate → Remediate.**
 - Alert validation focused on distinguishing signal from noise.

 **I Learn From Mistakes**